AlanFord/PS3USBARM/README.md

 # PS3USBARM
 ## PS3 joystick control for a 6-axis killer robot arm

+The sketch requires the use of the **USB Host Shield Library Version 2.0**.
+It can be downloaded and installed from the Arduino IDE menu by selecting "Sketch", "Include Library", "Manage Libraries...".
+Scroll down the list of libraries until you find the USB Host Shield Library 2.0, select it, and click on the "Install" button.

 This is a simple arduino sketch to read a PS3 basic controller connected to a USB host shield.
 Control of 6 axes is accomplished by using the two joysticks and the "front" buttons.
 The axes and buttons are mapped as follows:

 Robot arm axes are mapped as follows: